 With the United Kingdom set to leave the European Union, uncertainty regarding your situation as an EU student may not be clear as exit agreements are negotiated.
 To help we have provided some advice and guidance.
 We'll continue to update as the situation develops.

-How will this affect the immigration status of EU students?
+How will BREXIT affect the immigration status of EU students?

 Until the Treaty on European Union (commonly referred to as the 'Lisbon Treaty') negotiations are completed, there will be no change to the immigration status of EU students.

 How will finance for EU students be affected?

 - EU students applying for university places in the 2018 to 2019 academic year will remain eligible for financial support - Read the UK Government press release*

 - The government confirmed that EU students will continue to remain eligible for undergraduate, master’s, postgraduate and advanced learner financial support in academic year 2018 to 2019.

 - EU students applying for an undergraduate or master’s course at an English university in the 2018 to 2019 academic year will continue to have access to student loans, even if the course concludes after the UK’s exit from the EU.

 - EU students are eligible for home fee status, which means they are charged the same tuition fees as UK students